 On-campus students seeking reinstatement should obtain a form from the Registrar's Office and then must obtain instructor approval for each class.
 They must prepay at the Bursar's Office the estimated full amount of tuition, fees and books.
-The signed form will be the receipt for payment must be presented in the Registrar's Office in order to receive a reinstatement application.
-Students must obtain instructor approval for each class before the application can be processed.
-The Bursar's Office will forward the payment receipt to the Registrar's Office for distance learning students.
+The signed form will be the receipt for payment and must be presented in the Registrar's Office in order to be reinstated.
+Distance learning students will first contact the Bursar's Office to arrange payment.
+The form will then be forwarded to the Registrar's Office for reinstatement .